Leave Me Alone (I Dont Know How but They Found Me song): Music videos

 IDKHow uses old technology in the song's videos to depict retro-futurism.

 On the single's release day, a lyric video for "Leave Me Alone" was released, featuring the lyrics appearing on an old computer at a desk.
 Preceding each verse and chorus, a source code is run to make pre-timed lyrics appear with the song.
 The computer screen is cleaned after the first chorus by an off-screen person.
 Weekes described the lyric video's aesthetic as "retro-futurism", stating "there's something special about old technology to me.
 It was almost always like a living thing that you had to wrestle and fight with in order to get it to do what you want" on the set of the video.

 On September 2, 2020, a music video directed by Raúl Gonzo was released for the song.
 The video depicts Weekes and Seaman performing the song in plastic cubes and bubbles while surrounded by various medical workers and technicians, who later use technology to transport Weekes into a computer.
 The plastic cells that the band performs in were inspired by a scene from E.T. the Extra-Terrestrial, and the helmet with various technological parts on it was inspired by an outfit Christopher Lloyd wore in Back to the Future.

-The video's imagery heavily takes influence from the COVID-19 pandemic, as Weekes stated the decision to "incorporate a lot of things from the state of the world as it is now.
+The video's imagery is heavily influenced by the COVID-19 pandemic, as Weekes stated the decision to "incorporate a lot of things from the state of the world as it is now.
 Social distancing, sterile isolation … it all seemed to fit with the song’s themes of wanting to quarantine yourself from toxic people and situations".
 Concerning the making of the video, the group stated that "making a video in the middle of a pandemic was a challenge".
 The video was filmed in Los Angeles, with the video's production crew following safety protocol for COVID-19 with a Covid Compliance Officer onsite.